 I know a few cloud services for archiving emails, why should I go for eArchive?

 Great solution guys, but I don't trust giving away sensitive data.
 The Cloud is risky, isn't it?

 Restoring email messages from disk backups is a long and difficult process.
 And if your email client or your computer crash you are still missing all messages you received and sent after the last backup. eArchive does not depend on your computer at all.

 You do indeed, because you may accidentally delete a message from your mailbox.
 And, what if you have to switch to a new mailbox but still need you messages in the cloud?

-If you can login to your mailbox, you will activate eArchive in a minute
+If you can login to your mailbox and set a forward rule, you will activate eArchive in a minute

 eArchive is only available in the Cloud, to offer increased data sefety and operations semplicity.
 But it is designed to be flexible, so that your mail server can be easyly configured to archive messages.